From Spiritual Bypassing to Embodied Spirituality

 Centuries of cultural conditioning have taught us that the body, darkness, and difficult emotions are inferior.
 We fear our own shadows.
 If we feel rage, lust, or grief fully, something dangerous might happen.
 So we project those parts outward, or push past them, or rise above them.

 There is also something else at work.
 When we stay too long in states of activation, we flood.
-When we bypass, we avoid overwhelm.
+When we bypass, we avoid overwhelm and shut down.
 Neither one leads to integration.
 This is the edge that somatic trauma healing, alongside the lens of shadow work, teaches us to meet: inviting connection with our bodies so that we can feel, while cultivating enough resources not to drown.

 Shadow: What We Have Exiled